chriswillott/jwst/columnjump/README.md

 axis of 4D data array.
 Uses modified version of algorithm documented in CSA-JWST-TN-0003.

 It is intended this module be run during the DETECTOR1 pipeline between the dark current subtraction and jump detection step.

+Version 1.1.0 removes a dependency on the jwst pipeline version